Game Management Unit 16B

 Both mountain ranges are relatively small and can be covered very thoroughly during the hunt.
 The class III and IV rams observed in this area normally score between 140 to 170 Boone and Crockett points.
 These rams tend to score lower, for their age, because of the low rainfall and harsh living conditions.

-Areas: The north portion (Needles Mountains) has vehicle access to the base of the Needle's on both the north and south ends.
-To access the north end you must take Interstate 40 to the Needles Mountains Exit (exit 2).
+Areas: The north portion (Needles Mountains) has vehicle access to the base of the Needle’s on both the north and south ends.
+To access the north end you can take Interstate 40 to the Needles Mountains Exit (exit 2).
 This exit is located about three miles from the Arizona/California border.
-To access the southern part, there is a two-track designated dirt road that heads west from State Route 95 at milepost 192 into Blankenship Wash.
-Both of these access routes eventually end at the Havasu National Wildlife Refuge boundary.
+To access the southern part, there are two-track designated dirt roads that head west from State Route 95 at milepost 192 into Blankenship Wash and also across from the intersection with Lone Tree Road near the power substation.
+All of these access routes eventually end at the Havasu National Wildlife Refuge boundary.
 Motor vehicles are not allowed on the refuge, even on existing roads.
 Motorized access is on designated routes only on BLM lands.
+Contact the Havasu BLM office for maps of the designated routes.
 Another alternative is to access the area by boat.
 There are boat launches in Lake Havasu City and Topock.
 Both launch areas are only within minutes of the Needle Mountains.
-This would be a good way to hunt the area around Devil's Elbow and Picture Rock.
+This would be a good way to hunt the area around Devil’s Elbow and Picture Rock.
 Sheep are frequently seen in both of these locations by boaters.
 Navigating the river at night is difficult and should be avoided if a boat is used to access hunting areas.